 This museum provides fascinating insights into the Dutch Resistance Movement during World War II, displaying false documents, weaponry and other equipment providing testimony to its members’ innovation.

 National Maritime Museum

-The Netherlands is known for its famous explorers and the National Maritime Museum covers four centuries of Dutch naval history, allowing visitors a glimpse into the adventurous seafaring past of the Dutch.
+The Netherlands is known for its famous explorers and the National Maritime Museum covers five centuries of Dutch naval history, allowing visitors a glimpse into the adventurous seafaring past of the Dutch.